BPO Job Interview Questions and Answers With Tips, Suggestions

 - Do you like your father's job?
 Explain if you like or don't like it.

 - What is your mother's daily schedule?

 There can be any question that require you to think of your feet and just speak fluently.
 You don't have to exactly say what you have ate in your breakfast or which drink you had in your last weekend.
-It's only about your fluency and the flow in which you can talk.
+It's only about your fluency and the flow in which you can talk, and the way in which you can put your thoughts clearly.
 So was the point of lying understood.

 When is your interview?

 The company in which you are applying can have different rounds of interview.
 This may range from a phone interview, timed aptitude test, group discussion or an extempore (though rarely), computer proficiency test, and finally a personal interview.